Showmenu

 Prostate Cancer

 The prostate gland is part of the male reproductive system that makes some of the fluid in semen.
-Most prostate cancers are slow growing, but some can spread quickly.
+Most prostate cancers grow slowly, but some can spread quickly.

 Learn more about prostate cancer